ianherdegen/Sculpt-Architect/README.md

 # Yoga Sequence Builder

+Note: This README file was automatically generated and may contain inaccuracies.

 A web application for building and managing yoga sequences with pose libraries, variations, and class scheduling.

 ## Quick Start